-Modals in the present and past
+Modals in the past and present

 Modals are verbs that do not change, and they always come before the main verb in a sentence.
 However, when changing the main verb tense from present to past, we see some slight differences.